hexdreamer/tesseract-build/Scripts/README.md

 # Miscellaneous

+## Tesseract Version / Source

+Not the clearest to find, but we're using 4.1.1, and [the manual](https://tesseract-ocr.github.io/tessdoc/) has a link to the TARGZ file.

 ## libtiff header

 **tiffconf.h** has one value with two different definitions between **arm64** and **x86_64**, and might affect you if you are building for macOS.